Heirloom Tomato TartJump to Recipe

 If you’re going to cook tomatoes, this heirloom tomato and ricotta tart is about as good as it gets.
 It has just a few ingredients and nothing to mask the sweetness of the fresh tomatoes.
-The whole thing is wrapped in flaky butter crust.
+The whole thing is wrapped in a flaky butter crust.

 It has elements that reminded me of good, fresh pizza crossed with the best pie crust.
 So yea… a good use of tomatoes, for sure.

-Enjoy tomato season, everybody!
+Enjoy the last gasps of tomato season, everybody!

 The nice thing about this recipe is it doesn’t have many ingredients.
 The focus is on the quality of each of the ingredients.
 Buy good tomatoes, and good whole milk ricotta cheese.

 Also, take the time to make the crust from scratch.
 It really only takes a few minutes and makes a big difference.